EvanFrabell/unanet-tracker/README.md

       - Select Stop task if it...
 Select 1 hour
     - Actions tab:
       - Click New...
-      - Place full path to scheduler.bat file in unanet-tracker folder ("C:\Users\epfra\downloads\unanet-tracker\scheduler.bat") into Program/script: input.
+      - Place full path to scheduler.bat file in unanet-tracker folder ("C:\Users\yourPCName\downloads\unanet-tracker\scheduler.bat") into Program/script: input.
 Your path will be slightly different from mine.
       - Click OK

 #### *You should be set from here, but feel free to message me about any bugs or confusion.*